-This simple plugin adds an HTML (Not XML) sitemap of your blog pages (not posts) by entering the shortcode [html_sitemap] in the page content.
-This simple plugin is configured from the shortcode.
-Settings include the
+This simple plugin adds an HTML (Not XML) sitemap of your pages (not posts) by entering the shortcode [html_sitemap] in the page content.
+This simple plugin is configured with the

-This plugins is perfect for those who use WordPress as a CMS.
+This plugin is perfect for those who use WordPress as a CMS.

-First example shows how to add the sitemap in its simplest form.
+First example shows how to add a sitemap for the entire site.

 Example shortcode will add a sitemap to a page displaying a depth limit of 3 and exclude page ID 708.

 [html_sitemap depth=3 exclude=708]